physical-computation/Conventions/README.md

 # About
-C, Verilog, andd file naming conventions for the Physical Computational Laboratory, University of Cambridge.
+C, Verilog, and file naming conventions for the Physical Computational Laboratory, University of Cambridge.